 3. Were You Offered an Inadequate Settlement?

 You should hire a workers’ comp lawyer.
 It is important to remember that insurers want to settle work injury cases for the lowest dollar amount possible.
 Do not accept an unfair, low settlement offer.

 You should be granted a settlement that offers you the full available financial support for your medical care, long-term rehabilitative costs, lost wages, diminished earning capacity, and any permanent disability or impairment.
-An experienced workers’ compensation lawyer will represent you during settlement negotiations with insurance company representatives.
+Your attorney will represent you during settlement negotiations with insurance company representatives.

 4. Was Your Workers’ Comp Claim Denied?

 You should hire a workers’ comp attorney.
 Workers’ compensation claims are denied for a wide range of different reasons.
 Even though workers’ comp benefits are paid out on a no-fault basis, it can still be challenging for injured employees to get access to the full and fair financial benefits that they rightfully deserve.